josephdadams/TallyArbiter/readme.md

 Tally Arbiter is software that allows you to combine incoming tally data from multiple sources such as TSL UMD 3.1, Blackmagic ATEM, OBS Studio, VMix, Roland Smart Tally, etc. and arbitrate the bus state across all of the sources so that devices like cameras can accurately reflect tally data coming from those multiple locations without each device having to be connected to all sources simultaneously.

+# Installing the software
+The software is written in Node.js and is therefore cross-platform and can be run on MacOS, Linux, or Windows.

+You must have Node.js installed for the software to run.
+You can download it here: <https://nodejs.org/en/download/>

+Download the Tallly Arbiter source code.
+You can download it directly from GitHub, or you can use `git` from the command line to download the files.

+To use `git`, you must have it installed: <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>
+Type `git clone https://github.com/josephdadams/tallyarbiter` to download the source code.
+This will download to a subfolder of your current working folder.

+After downloading the software, type `npm install` to install all necessary libraries and packages.

+# Upgrading the software
+If you downloaded the software using `git`, upgrades are simple.
+In the terminal window, change directly to the Tally Arbiter folder, and then type: `git pull`.
+This will download the latest source code.

+If you downloaded the source code manually, just replace the files in the folder manually.

+**Be Sure to back up or save your `config.json` file!**

+Now run `npm install` to make sure all packages are up to date.

 # Running the software
-The software is written in Node.js and is therefore cross-platform and can be run on MacOS, Linux, or Windows.

 **RUNNING DIRECTLY WITHIN NODE:**
-1. Install Node.js if not already installed. <https://nodejs.org/en/download/>
-1. Download the Tally Arbiter source code.
 1. Open a terminal window and change directory to the folder where you placed the source code.
-1. Type `npm install` to install all of the necessary libraries.
 1. Type `node index.js` within this folder to run the program. *If this folder does not contain a `config.json` configuration file, a new one will be created the next time you use the API or the Settings page.*

 **RUNNING AS A SERVICE:**
-1. Install Node.js if not already installed.
 1. Open a terminal window and change directory to the folder where you placed the source code.
-1. Type `npm install` to install all of the necessary libraries.
 1. Install the Node.js library, `pm2`, by typing `npm install -g pm2`.
 This will install it globally on your system.
 1. After `pm2` is installed, type `pm2 start index.js --name TallyArbiter` to daemonize it as a service.
 1. If you would like it to start automatically upon bootup, type `pm2 startup` and follow the instructions on-screen.